Lenauheim: Grabaț

 The name Grabaț is of Slavic origin and already existed when the first Swabians arrived here, but it did not describe a specific settlement, but rather an area sporadically inhabited by Serbian cattle breeders.
 Count Mercy's map of 1723 shows a praedium (estate) called Grabatz, although the village did not exist at that time.

-Grabaț was founded in 1764, during the second wave of colonization of Banat, also called the "Theresian Colonization" (Theresianische Ansiedlung).
-Within this colonization program, the imperial administration of Banat ordered the creation in the Grabatz estate of a new settlement for German (Swabian) colonists.
+Grabaț was founded in 1764, during the second wave of colonisation of Banat, also called the "Theresian Colonisation" (Theresianische Ansiedlung).
+Within this colonisation program, the imperial administration of Banat ordered the creation in the Grabatz estate of a new settlement for German (Swabian) colonists.
 Johann Wilhelm Edler von Hildebrand, the administrative adviser to the Imperial Court in Vienna, was responsible for the establishment of the colony.
 He first ordered the design of the settlement according to a predetermined model, with the church, the parish house, the school, the town hall and the pub being in the central point of the village, with parallel streets and equal plots for houses.
 A year later, in 1765, about 40 families of German colonists settled here.
 Most came from southwestern Germany (Alsace, Lorraine, Rhineland-Palatinate, Württemberg, Schwarzwald and Luxembourg), then Germans from Săcălaz and nearby German villages.
 In 1769 the settlement already had 200 houses and a Roman Catholic church, built of wood.
 The brick church was completed only in 1780.